stevenmichiels/tvscrape/README.md

 # **TvDatafeed**

 A simple TradingView historical Data Downloader.
 Tvdatafeed allows downloading upto 5000 bars on any of the supported timeframe.
+Largely inspired on the package from https://github.com/StreamAlpha